Assembling the VEX V5 Workcell is a fun and educational activity.

 V5 Robot Brain and the V5 Robot Battery tips and tricks:

 - If your motors and sensors are not functioning, they may not be connected properly.
-Be sure V5 Smart Cables are fully inserted and snap-locked into the correct ports.
-The correct ports can be found on the V5 Robot Brain port configuration page for all of the Labs.
+Be sure the V5 Smart Cables are fully inserted and snap-locked into their ports.

 - None of the electronic parts of the V5 Workcell can function without power.
 Be sure the V5 Robot Battery is charged prior to using the system.